Kusanagi8200/KuzAI/README.md

 ### **1 --> KuzAI - Bash App for Ollama Model Management**
 ![KuzAI](KuzAI.png)

-KuzAI is a Bash script designed to simplify the management of models and Modelfiles for the Ollama framework.
+KuzAI is a Bash script designed to simplify the management of models and Modelfiles for the Ollama framework. \
-This tool provides an interactive, color-coded menu interface to perform various tasks such as listing, creating, running, modifying, models and Modelfiles.
+This tool provides an interactive, color-coded menu interface to perform various tasks such as listing, creating, running, \
+modifying, models and Modelfiles.

 It is distributed under the GNU General Public License (GPL) v3 or later, ensuring it is free and open-source software.

 #### Features

-KuzAI organizes its functionalities into three main sections: **Models**, **Modelfiles**, and **Parameters**.
+KuzAI organizes its functionalities into three main sections: **Models**, **Modelfiles**, and **Parameters**. \
 Below is a detailed breakdown of what the application can do.
 _____________________________________________________________________________________________

-#### 1. Main Menu
+#### 1. MAIN MENU

 **The entry point of the application is the KuzAI Menu, which offers the following options.**